 Facebook is for Adults

 This becoming more and more true as time goes on.
 For businesses and marketers this means that you have to be aware of whether your key demographic is as active on the platform as it once was.
 In 2017, Facebook lost 1.4 million users in the USA in the age group of 12 – 17 years old.
 That’s a 9.9% decline.
-But that’s not all, when we broaden the age range out to under 25’s, the total reduction in users in the US was 2.8 million.
+But when we broaden the age range out to under 25’s, the total reduction in users in the US was 2.8 million.
 That’s not small change.
 We need to listen to what’s happening and adapt our approach accordingly.
 Almost 30% of Facebook users are in the 25 – 34-year-old age bracket, which makes up the largest cohort on the platform.
-If this is your key demographic with whom you want foster social media engagement, then Facebook is the place for you, if not, then take heed.
+If this is your key demographic with whom you want to foster social media engagement, then Facebook is the place for you, if not, then take heed.

 So, where are these young people going?
 You guessed it, they’re heading for more visual platforms like Instagram and Snapchat.
 Researcher e-Marketer expects Instagram’s U.S. user base to increase by 13% in 2018 to 105 million people.
 They also have projected Instagram growth to continue over the coming years in the 12 – 17-year-old age group, with an 8.7% increase in 2018, 6.4% increase in 2019 and a 5.1% increase in 2020.
 Unfortunately for Facebook, their decline is expected to continue also.